keithjlee/DigitalCircularityToolkit/README.md

 - [Karl-Johan Soerensen](https://github.com/soerensenkarl) developed I/O functionality for read/write workflows with Google Sheets and local .CSV files.
 To be released publicly in the near future.
 - Initial release was given to students taking the IAP2024 design workshop: *4.181 Digital Circularity: Tooling up for reuse with Odds & Mods*
 - Public release coincides with the S2024 design workshop: *4.185 ODDS & MODS Castaways*
 - The Digital Circularity team consists of Rachel Blowes (SMArchS BT '25), Celia Chaussabel (SMArchS AD '25), Alex Htet Kyaw (SMArchS Comp '25), Keith J. Lee (PhD BT '25), and Karl-Johan Soerensen (SMArchS Comp '25 + SM CEE '25).
-It We are advised by Professor Caitlin Mueller.
+We are advised by Professor Caitlin Mueller.